 In one direction, it computes $x = \frac{x_a \times (x_a + 1)}{2} + x_b$ in order to ``encode'' the pair $(x_a, x_b)$.
 Decoding of a single non-negative integer $x$ can be calculated as $(x_a, x_b) = (f_0(x)-f_1(x), f_0(x))$, where the functions $f_0, f_1$ can be implemented in Python for example as follows (an actual code invented by the program generator).
 Note that the function $f_0$ computes $x_b$, and the function $f_1$ computes $x_b - x_a$ (a non-positive integer).

-This representation was initially discovered when our system found solutions for the sequences A2262,\footnoteA{\url{https://oeis.org/A002262}} and A25581.\footnoteA{\url{https://oeis.org/A025581}} Indeed, $f_0$ is a solution for A2262 invented in the first generation and $-f_1$ is a solution for A25581 invented during the $9^{th}$ generation.
+This representation was initially discovered when our system found solutions for the sequences A2262,\footnoteA{\url{https://oeis.org/A002262}} and A25581.\footnoteA{\url{https://oeis.org/A025581}} Indeed, $f_0$ is a solution for A2262 invented in the first iteration and $-f_1$ is a solution for A25581 invented during the $9^{th}$ iteration.